EmixVCT/GraphStudy/README.md

 `python3 ./src/main.py --analyze ./ba_graph.csv`
 Informations on the graph should be printed on your terminal, and you can find more results in the pdf report generated for you (for this example it should be ./ba_graph-report.pdf)

+- To see debug message in your console :
+`python3 ./src/main.py --analyze ./ba_graph.csv --debug`

+- If you want to calculate the diameter of the graph :
+`python3 ./src/main.py --analyze ./ba_graph.csv --diameter`
+Be careful this operation can take a lot of time

 ## Stockage d'un graphe
 (https://www.wikiwand.com/en/Graph_(abstract_data_type)#/Representations)